 - Classes: MAT613/MSM608: Planning for Change/Change Management

 Elena has more than 30 years in experience in pedagogy, training, education, and computer technology that encompass settings including higher education, private business and industry and the nonprofit world.
-She holds an M.Ed in Educational Media from Boston University, a MS in Health Science from Springfield College, and an MAT from the Marlboro College Graduate School.
+She holds an M.Ed in Educational Media from Boston University, a MS in Health Science from Springfield College, and an MAT from the Marlboro College Graduate and Professional Studies Program.

 As the Academic Learning Technologist at Suffolk University in downtown Boston, Elena is fighting the good fight to facilitate faculty integrating technology into their teaching… “how do you spell change management?”